 But ‘sharing success’ is more than donating money to worthy causes—it’s a time commitment that I think businesses should prioritize.
 So how do you share success?

 At Success Financial LLC, we share success by investing in underserved communities.
-One of the communities we’re incredibly passionate about helping is the U.S Veteran community.
+One of the communities we’re incredibly passionate about helping is the U.S. Veteran community.

 Besides regularly donating to causes like The Fisher House, Operation Homefront, and the Wounded Warrior Project, Success Financial Team has set up several scholarships, providing financial aid to help fund business start-ups or education to those that have served in our armed forces.
-The scholarships are fully funded from Success Financial Team’s internal budget with no outside help or funding required.
+The scholarships are fully funded by Success Financial Team’s internal budget with no outside help or funding required.
 This scholarship initiative was created to help support and teach veterans to build their businesses and transform people’s lives, helping those in need.

 The team also makes a point of hiring veterans—as we’ve expanded the business’s services and offerings, we’ve also expanded the company and have set up initiatives and campaigns to hire veterans.
 Hiring veterans and members of the community is an investment in their long-term success.